 - Lock Metering to Transport: This setting is found in the compound meter option menu.
 When enabled, all loudness metering analysis is automatically reset whenever you move the playhead to another location in the Timeline.
-This is useful when you're spotchecking different parts of your mix, or working on a particular scene. - Pause and Reset buttons: When you're doing a formal analysis of your mix, the Reset button lets you reset all currently accumulated analyses, and the Start button initiates loudness value accumulation.
+This is useful when you're spot-checking different parts of your mix, or working on a particular scene.
+Uncheck this option if you want the measurement of playback to that point in the Timeline to remain. - Absolute Scale: An absolute measure of the selected scale type. - Pause and Reset buttons: When you're doing a formal analysis of your mix, the Reset button lets you reset all currently accumulated analyses, and the Start button initiates loudness value accumulation.
 If you need to stop playback briefly to do something else, you can click Pause, and then click Resume when you're ready to continue the analysis.